CcccKaaaa/CcccKaaaa/README.md

-- 👋 Hi, I’m @CcccKaaaa
+- 👋 Hi, I’m Charlie Luong
-- 👀 I’m interested in making BOT
+- 👀 I’m interested in Development
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently is an Odoo developer
-- 💞️ I’m looking to collaborate on Fullstack team
+- 💞️ I’m looking to collaborate on Fullstack team and willing to learn new tech
 - 📫 How to reach me chuonglm2012@gmail.com

 <!---